someoneusedmyname/Wordpress-Runbook-for-Ubuntu-16.04/README.md

 sudo nano /var/www/html/info.php
 ```

-3.3 Copy and paste this text into the file editor window:
+3.3 Copy and paste this text into the GNU nano 5.2.3 file editor window:

 ```
 <?php